patriklie/todo-appen/README.md

 # TODOappen

-Velkommen til TODOappen, et MERN-porteføljeprosjekt hvor jeg har brukt: MongoDB, Express, React, Node, Render, React Router, Redux, Mongoose, Framer Motion samt en rekke andre npm-pakker og middlewares for å lage en interaktiv app (front- og backend).
-I appen har du full CRUD-funksjonalitet for brukere, lister, oppgaver (todos) og profil.
+Welcome to TODOappen, a MERN portfolio project where I used MongoDB, Express, React, Node, Render, React Router, Redux, Mongoose, Framer Motion, and a variety of other npm packages and middlewares to create an interactive app (frontend and backend).
+The app features full CRUD functionality for users, lists, tasks (todos), and profiles.

-Jeg lagde denne appen fordi man lærer best når man lager noe selv!
-Dette ga meg muligheten til å teste ut kunnskapen min rundt alle teknologiene jeg har lært om, og sette den ut i praksis i en app.
+I created this app because you learn best when you build something yourself!
+This gave me the opportunity to test my knowledge of all the technologies I’ve learned about and put it into practice in an app.

 ## Demo
-Appen ligger ute på:
+The app is available at:
 [www.todoappen.no](http://www.todoappen.no)
-Legg den inn som en Progressive Web App (PWA) på mobilen, eller test appen rett i nettleseren.
+Add it as a Progressive Web App (PWA) on your mobile or test the app directly in your browser.
-**NB.
-Appen bruker ca. 30 sekunder på oppstart etter første forespørsel da serveren er i dvale.**
+**Note: The app takes about 30 seconds to start up after the first request since the server is in sleep mode.**

 ![Todo Maskotten](client/public/apple-touch-icon-152x152.png)